Field Manual

 You're not replacing anyone's work.
 You're doing work that wasn't getting done.
 That's the safest possible first win — nobody loses, the company gains, and everyone sees what's possible.
 After this, the question flips from 'should we use AI?' to 'where do we deploy it next?'

-There was a critical feature — not the flagship AI experience, but something equally important for the product to feel complete.
-Lots of design decisions, lots of validation needed, and it was at risk of never getting touched because leadership's focus was always on the main agentic experience.
-I built the entire thing as a live prototype — front-end components, UI flows, mobile-responsive design, all wired together in the real codebase.
-Leadership could actually see it working, which resolved most of the open questions about what to ship.
-They could see the grand vision as a functioning product, then easily decide which pieces were essential for launch.
-Now when it hits engineering, it's properly scoped.
-When it hits design, they spend time on the components that matter most for launch instead of guessing at screens that might not ship.
-It moved an entire quarter of discussion — business case debates, stakeholder alignment, scope negotiation — into a working thing people could react to.
-In a typical flow, we'd only be starting those conversations this quarter.
+There was a critical feature at risk of never getting touched because leadership was focused on the main AI experience.
+I built the entire thing as a live prototype — front-end components, UI flows, mobile-responsive, all in the real codebase.
+Leadership could see it working, which resolved most open questions about what to ship.
+When it hits engineering, it's properly scoped.
+When it hits design, they focus on what matters for launch.
+It moved an entire quarter of discussion into a working thing people could react to.

 Make it their idea